MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

 2. In the **Intercompany Chart of Accounts** page, choose the **Import** action.
 3. Select the file name and location of the XML file, and then choose the **Open** button.

 The **IC Chart of Accounts** page is filled with new or edited G/L account lines according to the intercompany chart of accounts in the file.
-Any existing, unrelated lines in the page remain unchanged.
+Any existing, unrelated lines on the page remain unchanged.

 ### To map the intercompany chart of accounts to your company's chart of accounts
 When you have defined or imported the intercompany chart of accounts that you and your intercompany partners have agreed to use, you must associate each of the intercompany G/L accounts with one of your company's G/L accounts.
 In the **IC Chart of Accounts** page, you specify how intercompany G/L accounts on incoming transactions will be translated into G/L accounts from your company's chart of accounts.